 This particular car served with the Free French forces in North Africa under Charles de Gaulle after its civilian life was interrupted.
 The door closeup below shows a detail of the parallel hinge mechanism.
 It added weight and complexity, and the resulting expense kept it from catching on with other car builders.

-The door system was also a signature feature on Andre Dubonnet's Hispano-Suiza Xenia*, designed Saoutchik and Jean Andreau by Saoutchik in 1938, a busy year for the designer.
+The door system was also a signature feature on Andre Dubonnet's Hispano-Suiza Xenia*, designed by Jean Andreau with details and construction by Saoutchik in 1938, a busy year for the designer.
 If overstatement was one of his themes, here we see an exuberant embrace of aerodynamics and technology…the panoramic windshield and side windows wrapped into the roof, and the smoothly integrated teardrop fenders covered a new chassis design with Dubonnet's patented independent front suspension, which he licensed to GM and Alfa Romeo.
 The sheer optimism of the Xenia is almost touching today; Dubonnet used it to pubicize his automotive inventions and drove it as his personal car in the less than two years that elapsed before the Nazi invasion of France...

 The Bugatti* Type 57 shown below was built the year after the Xenia.
 Note the way chrome accents are employed to integrate details like the deck hinges and tail lights into the overall form, and to underline the teardrop shapes of the fenders.
 Barely visible is another deft detail: there's a clock in the hub of the steering wheel.